 Ed.
 Züblin AG has been hired as general contractor to build the new corporate headquarters of trivago GmbH in the Medienhafen business area of Dusseldorf.
-The entire project, including is estimated at € 70 million.
-Construction works will be completed in mid-2017.
-The store will offer more than 30,000 m2 of retail space.
+The entire project, including construction design, has a total contract value of about $\in$ 81 million.
+Construction works are scheduled for completion in mid-2018.